fmdkdd/fmdkdd.github.com/_posts/2011-08-27-programming-etymology.md

 > Monty Python's Flying Circus).

 Jolly good!
-As a testament to this ancestry, the literature concerning the Python language often refers to Monty Python skits (see the [official tutorial][2] for an example), but seldom mentions reptiles.
+As a testament to this ancestry, the literature concerning the Python language often references Monty Python skits (see the [official tutorial][2] for an example), but seldom mentions reptiles.

 ### It's not a snake ... or is it?

 But wait, where did the snake logo came from then?
-There must be some connexion, otherwise it would not ornate the official homepage to the language.
+There must be some connection, otherwise it would not ornate the official homepage of the language.
 Guido van Rossum provides the answer in
 [an interview with Computer World][4]: